mark-hoy/tiny-m-build/README.md

 see the cad image at
 https://github.com/gsl12/Tiny-M

-I've finished most of the build.
-Working on the door and will start the folding top hat soon.
+I've finished the build.
+Will probably go with a simpler enclosure rather than the folding top hat, but need to design it still.
 ![tiny-m image](images/tiny-m.jpg)

 Many more build pictures at https://photos.app.goo.gl/qUpFSqQ5FszeDbXW6